All course announcements and materials are posted on the course Desire2Learn (D2L) site

 Advanced modeling and control topics in power electronics, and power factor corrected supplies.
-Averaged switch modeling of converters, computer simulation using LTSpice and Matlab/Simulink, ac modeling of the discontinuous conduction mode, the current programmed mode, null double injection techniques in linear circuits, input filter design, harmonics in power systems, and low-harmonic rectifiers.
+Methods of design-oriented analysis, averaged switch modeling of converters, computer simulation using LTSpice and Matlab/Simulink, ac modeling of the discontinuous conduction mode, the current programmed mode, input filter design, digital control of switched-mode power converters, and low-harmonic rectifiers.

 Prerequisite: ECEN 5797.
-ECEN 5807 is offered in alternate springs, including Spring 2015.
-Instructor: Prof. Bob Erickson.
-It is one of the three courses required for the Professional Certificate in Power Electronics.
+ECEN 5807 is offered in alternate springs, including Spring 2017.
+This is one of the three courses required for the Professional Certificate in Power Electronics.

-The course is offered both to regular on-campus students and also to off-campus students via CAETE.
-All registered students can receive lectures via web-based streaming video through the Desire2Learn website.
+The course is offered both to regular on-campus students and also to off-campus students via Boulder Connect, the University of Colorado Boulder Distance Education program.
+All registered students can receive lectures via web-based streaming video through D2L.
 Further details of the course policies, including procedures for off-campus students, are listed on the Vitals page.